sathomas/jsDataV.is/src/text/ch4/04-word-clouds.md

 <figcaption>A word cloud can show a list of words with their relative frequency.</figcaption>
 </figure>

 The wordcloud2 interface also provides many options for customizing the visualization.
-As expected, you can set colors and fonts, but you can also change the shape of the cloud (even providing a custom polar equation), rotation limits, internal grid sizing, and many others.
+As expected, you can set colors and fonts, but you can also change the shape of the cloud (even providing a custom polar equation), rotation limits, internal grid sizing, and many other features.

 ### Step 5: Add Interactivity

 If you ask wordcloud2 to use the `<canvas>` interface, it gives you a couple of callback hooks that your code can use to respond to user interactions.
 With  native <span class="smcp">HTML</span>, however, we aren't limited to just the callbacks that wordcloud2 provides.
-To demonstrate we can add a simple interaction to respond to mouse clicks on words in the cloud.
+To demonstrate, we can add a simple interaction to respond to mouse clicks on words in the cloud.

-First we'll want to let users know that interactions are supported by changing the mouse cursor to a pointer when they hover over a cloud word.
+First we'll let users know that interactions are supported by changing the cursor to a pointer when they hover the mouse over a cloud word.

 ``` {.css .numberLines}
 #cloud span {